 The loan can affect your eligibility to receive the pension

-One of the big risks of a reverse mortgage is that it could make you ineligible for the pension or other government benefits.
+One of the big risks of a reverse mortgage is that it could also make you ineligible for the pension or other government benefits.
 This is because money received with a reverse mortgage may be subject to the income and assets test for Centrelink payments.

-If the borrower dies or moves out, other people living in the secured home can be forced to move out so the home can be sold to repay the loan.
-Besides being a massive pain, this can have serious implications for the surviving partner or others living in the property who relied on the borrower to make all the financial decisions.
+If the borrower dies or has to leave their home, other people living in the secured home can be forced to move out so the home can be sold to repay the loan.
+This can have serious implications for a surviving partner or others who may have been living in the home with the property owner.
+Some reverse mortgages may come with a tenancy protection warning to alert borrowers to this risk.

 Reverse mortgage alternatives